Regenerative Medicine Doctor Q&A

 Golden State Medical Center uses regenerative cell/tissue injection therapies and human cell tissue products (HCTPs).
 Examples of regenerative medicine include:

-Mesenchymal stem cells – Mesenchymal stem cells are multipotent adult stem cells that are present in multiple tissues, including umbilical cord, bone marrow and fat tissue.
-Mesenchymal stem cells can self- renew by dividing and can differentiate into multiple tissues including bone, cartilage, muscle and fat cells, and connective tissue.
+– Mesenchymal stem cells – Mesenchymal stem cells are multipotent adult stem cells that are present in multiple tissues, including the umbilical cord, bone marrow, and fat tissue.
+Mesenchymal stem cells can self-renew by dividing and can differentiate into multiple tissues including bone, cartilage, muscle and fat cells, and connective tissue.

-Growth factors – Growth factors are a naturally occurring substance capable of stimulating cell growth, wound healing, and occasionally cellular differentiation.
+– Growth factors – Growth factors are a naturally occurring substances capable of stimulating cell growth, wound healing, and occasionally cellular differentiation.
 Usually, it is a secreted protein or a steroid hormone.
 Growth factors are essential for regulating a variety of cellular processes.

 Platelet Rich Plasma (PRP) – This plasma contains more than the usual number of platelets typical in blood.
 Platelets have the ability of healing wounds by clotting blood.
 They have several proteins called growth factors which play a crucial role in healing injuries.
 The concentration of platelets in PRP can be up to 5-10 times more concentrated, which means there is a greater concentration of growth factors that are believed to speed up cell growth.